code-craka/visa-manager-app/PRD.md

 ### Authentication

-**Technology:** Neon Auth (Stack)
-**Rationale:** Neon Auth provides a modern, secure, and easy-to-implement authentication solution that integrates seamlessly with our Neon database infrastructure.
-It eliminates the need for custom JWT implementation and provides built-in user management, session handling, and security features.
+**Technology:** Clerk Authentication with JWT Templates **Rationale:** Clerk provides enterprise-grade authentication with JWT templates, JWKS verification, and comprehensive user management.
+The JWT template approach offers superior performance compared to session tokens, with custom claims for role-based access control and seamless integration with our PostgreSQL database via Row-Level Security.

 ### Database